frontenddogma/web-development-glossary/manuscript/s.md

 : → Routine

 Subversion
 : A software versioning and version control system.
-Software developers use Subversion to maintain current and historical versions of files such as source code, web pages, and documentation.
+Software developers use Subversion to maintain current and historical versions of files such as source code and documentation.
 The goal of Subversion is to be a mostly compatible successor to the widely used Concurrent Versions System (CVS).
 Subversion was created in 2000 by CollabNet, and is now a top-level Apache project being built and used by a global community of contributors.&nbsp;[†](#w-subversion) ℹ︎&nbsp;[subversion.apache.org](https://subversion.apache.org/)

 SUIT CSS
 : A CSS methodology for component-based UI development. ℹ︎&nbsp;[suitcss.github.io](https://suitcss.github.io/)